 - Do you enjoy talking to many people in different contexts every day?

 - Do you find yourself good at negotiating?

 - Are you ready to make decisions at any time?

 The product owner’s role can certainly be described as not easy, because it requires making many decisions at every step.
 The development team, as well as the company, expect the specialist to define the entire product release process.

-The product owner must prioritize, set performance indicators, and gather requirements.
+The product owner must prioritise, set performance indicators, and gather requirements.
 There will be countless questions and alternatives in the product development process.
 Programmers will find many options for a feature or let you know that it is ready to use.
 It is the person who decides what is optimal for the product and when it will be prepared for release.
-The entire team must be managed in a way to maximize the company’s value.
+The entire team must be managed in a way to maximise the company’s value.